TheGoodlike13/twitch-download/README.md

 3. Take all the files from "copy" folder and run cmd with "twitchVoD -h"
 4. RECOMMENDED!
 Install ffmpeg: https://ffmpeg.org/

-Without ffmpeg you can only download small pieces (depending on VoD, it can vary between 4-60s each)
+Without ffmpeg you can only download the VoD in small pieces (depending on VoD, it can vary between 4-60s each)

 You can read more [here](CONFIGURATIONS.md)